-Effective September 14, 2021: The District is reviewing its committee structures and processes for the 2021-22 school year.
+NOTE: The District is reviewing its committee structures and processes.
 Information on this page may no longer be accurate and is subject to change.

 South Orangetown utilizes an inclusive committee model to advance student achievement and wellness through collaboration and strategic planning.
 Through committee participation, parents and community members have the opportunity to work with administrators, teachers and, in some cases, students, to identify and discuss issues and make recommendations for improvement.

 School Leadership Teams (SLT)